 Let’s start with the basics: Food (including bread, cereals, vegetables, fruits, eggs, oils and fats, meat, fish, milk, cheese) is cheapest in Poland (32% lower than the EU average, and second lowest in the bloc after Romania), followed by the Czech Republic (17% lower) and Hungary (16% lower).
 Comparatively speaking, food appears a little more pricier in Slovakia (only 7.5% lower than the EU average).

 When it comes to alcoholic beverages and tobacco (wine, beer, spirits and liquors, cigarettes, etc.), prices are much lower all across Central Europe, especially in Hungary (31.5% lower than the EU average, second lowest after Bulgaria), but also in Poland (30% lower), Czech Republic (26%) and Slovakia (25.5%).

-The contrast in not that significant when it comes to clothing and footwear (clothing material for men, women and children, accessories, footwear, etc.): although slightly lower in Hungary (12%) and Poland (4.4%), clothing is actually more expensive than the EU average in both the Czech Republic (by 0.2%) and Slovakia (1.7%).
+The cheap vs. expensive contrast in not that significant when it comes to clothing and footwear (clothing material for men, women and children, accessories, footwear, etc.) in Central Europe: although slightly lower in Hungary (12%) and Poland (4.4%), clothing is actually more expensive than the EU average in both the Czech Republic (by 0.2%) and Slovakia (1.7%).